Hair loss in Black women

 Black hair is more susceptible to thinning.
 Curly hair is more fragile, as the bends are more likely to experience breakage.
 Black women generally have a lower hair density, meaning fewer hair follicles.
 This can make areas with sparse hair more visible, particularly when natural hair is treated with chemical relaxers.

 African-American hair is drier and more fragile.
 The unique texture of black hair limits the moisture that the hair can hold.
 Because of the curly nature of the hair, the natural hair oil produced in the scalp does not get to the entire length of the hair strands, resulting in fragile hair shafts that are difficult to manage and break easily.
-To avoid hair breakage, black women should wash hair no more than once or twice a week, followed by a conditioner.
+To avoid hair breakage, black women should wash their hair no more than once or twice a week, followed by a conditioner.

 What can Black women do to stop hair loss?

 Women can do a few things to stop their hair loss in its tracks and promote new hair growth.
-It is important to note that you should first be aware of what is causing your hair loss since so many different factors can contribute to thinning hair.
+It is important to note that you should first be aware of what is causing your hair loss since many factors can contribute to thinning hair.
 Once you know what is leading to your hair loss, you can work with a medical professional to create an effective treatment plan that targets the root cause and gets your hair back on track!

-Reassess your hairstyling routine
+Reassess your hairstyling routine.

 Limiting your use of any damaging hairstyles or chemical treatments is essential.
-The most effective way to stop this type of hair loss is to go natural without styling your hair in tight styles (braids, cornrows, high buns or ponytails, etc.), using weaves or extensions, or treating it with chemical relaxers or hot tools.
+The most effective way to stop this type of hair loss is to go natural without styling your hair in tight styles (braids, cornrows, high buns, ponytails, etc.), using weaves or extensions, or treating it with chemical relaxers or hot tools.
 It's also best to avoid dye, which can weaken your hair – at least as you wait for your hair to regain strength.

 If you choose to wear a weave or extensions, a good option is to give your hair a break by wearing them for a certain amount of time and then going natural for that same amount of time (or longer).
 Those who get dreadlocks or braids can ask their hairstylist to style them looser to minimize pulling.